 Parkland: Dune Acres has more than 270 acres of town parkland.
 This is an exceptionally high figure when compared to nationally accepted park standards.
 Most Town parks remain in their natural duneland, wooded, or wetland state; however, some land is devoted to tennis courts, basketball backboards, soccer/football field, children's playground, outdoor ice skating rink and hiking trails.

 Hiking Trails: Long or short; easy, moderate or hard.
 Hiking trails are nearby.
-Try the one of the nearby trails in the Indiana Dunes State Park or the Indiana Dunes National Lakeshore.
-Or hike the Cowles Bog trail within the Dune Acres town boundaries.
+Dune Acres has a number of trails within the Town, including the Cowles Bog trail.
+You may also hike one of the nearby trails in the Indiana Dunes State Park or the Indiana Dunes National Lakeshore.
 Some of these trails are also groomed for cross-country skiing in the winter, and others may be used for snowshoeing.
 A horseback-riding trail is a short distance from Dune Acres in the Indiana Dunes National Lakeshore.
 All of the trails provide an excellent opportunity to see some of the exotic flora and fauna that are unique to our area.
 You might even get a glimpse of the rare Karner blue butterfly, or an owl, an eagle, or another bird.

 Tennis Court and Tournaments: Four outdoor tennis courts are available for use by residents.
 There are lights if you want to play at night.
 Pick a partner and come out, or come alone and you will find a neighbor very willing to invite you to play.
 Tennis tournaments are held several times a year.